 Figuring out which watches celebrities and world leaders like to wear can sometimes be a full-time job.
 It requires eagle eyes, investigative skill, and more patience than the Dalai Lama.

 Thankfully, it’s a pretty easy job when it comes to discerning what’s on Joe Biden’s wrist.
-The ex-Vice President and Democratic candidate for President of the United States has a few watches but is well-known for his love of one model in particular: the Omega Seamaster.
+The ex-Vice President and Democratic candidate for President of the United States has a few watches but is well-known for his love of one model in particular: the OMEGA Seamaster Professional Diver 300M.

 Biden is a pretty die-hard Seamaster fan, and he’s known to own at least three examples of the classic sports watch: one with a black dial and bezel; one with a white dial and gold bezel; and the blue dial, blue bezel one he’s sporting here.